-The radiation condition is applied to the model variables: temperature, salinity, tangential and normal velocities.
+The radiation condition is applied to the model variables : temperature, salinity, tangential and normal velocities.
 For normal and tangential velocities, u and v, radiation is applied with phase velocities calculated from u and v respectively.
-For the radiation of tracers, we use the phase velocity calculated from the tangential velocity in order to avoid calculating too many independent radiation velocities and because tangential velocities and tracers have the same position along the boundary on a C-grid.
+For the radiation of tracers, we use the phase velocity calculated from the tangential velocities and because tangential velocities and tracers have the same position along the boundary on a C-grid.

-Domain decomposition (key_mpp_mpi) 8.4.4
+8.4.4 Domain decomposition (key_mpp_mpi)